dispatch

 Agent Label Style

 No icons, no brackets.
 Em-dash separator.
-Bold for thinking-tier roles:
+Bold for Reviewer and Debugger roles:

 Implementer — creating auth middleware